TCP

 ⚠️

-TCPRoutes are an experimental feature in the upstream Kubernetes Gateway API, and are subject to change.
+This feature is experimental in the upstream Kubernetes Gateway API and subject to change.

 Before you begin